 A lot has happened for the Myanmar MPs since we met them six months ago.
 And we’re excited to see how the relationships with the women and their understanding of democracy evolves over the course of their visit.

-To follow their journey, follow #MyanmarMPs on Twitter, or check out or Facebook page.
+To follow their journey, follow #MyanmarMPs on Twitter.